wfischer1/decodevin/docs/gettingstarted/GettingStarted.md

 ![](MetricsEagle.png)

 You can close that window with the eagle and head back to the Openshift Web Console.
+Reload the console and the error should be gone.

 The screen on the Openshift Web Console will autoupdate and you can see what happens.
 After a short time, Openshift will deploy the service and the screen will update to the following: